iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ECSQLDataTypes.md

 > ```sql
 > SELECT ECInstanceId,ECClassId FROM bis.Model WHERE NOT IsPrivate
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ECInstanceId,ECClassId FROM bis.Model WHERE NOT IsPrivate"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceId,ECClassId FROM bis.Model WHERE NOT IsPrivate"></iframe>

 ## DateTime